LGL DORA

 Socio-Economic Consequences of Dyslexia

-Dyslexia that is not overcome has far-reaching personal and socio-economic consequences.
-It absolutely increases the likelihood of:
+A diagnosis of dyslexia that is not addressed has far-reaching personal and socio-economic consequences.
+It increases the likelihood of:

 - “low self-esteem, behavior problems, anxiety, aggression, and withdrawal from friends, parents, and teachers” (Mayo Clinic)